adityajain29j/ML-Algorithms-From-Scratch/README.md

 # KNN
-Implementation of K-Nearest Neighbours from scratch
+Implementation of different Machine Learning algorithms from scratch

 This algorithm has been made from scratch and does a pretty good work of predicting the classes.